openstreetmap/iD/ARCHITECTURE.md

 Each `validationIssue` takes its rule's `type` and may include a `subtype` that further differentiates it.

+#### Issue Types

 ##### `almost_junction`

+A way ends close to another way, indicating they should likely be connected.
+The current distance threshold is 5 meters.

+* `highway-highway`: both the ways are roads or paths; no issue is flagged if the endpoint is an entrance or is tagged `noexit=yes`

 ##### `close_nodes`

-Two nodes have a very small distance between them without z-axis differentiation.
+Two nodes have a very small distance between them.
 The threshold distance is smaller for features expected to be mapped at higher levels of detail (e.g. paths, rooms).

-* `detached`: the nodes are not part of any ways
+* `detached`: the nodes are not part of any ways; close points with differing z-axis tags like `layer` and `level` are not flagged
 * `vertices`: the nodes are adjacent members of a way

 ##### `crossing_ways`